-- A database of Fellowships and Awards is available in the Graduate Resources section of the History Department's website: https://history.berkeley.edu/graduate/graduate-resources/fellowships-awards - The Department regularly offers a workshop, geared specifically towards historical research and funding sources appropriate to it, on applying for extramural fellowships and writing successful proposals. - Graduate Division also regularly offers workshops on writing successful proposals, as well as information sessions on applying to specific programs. - For more information about this and other professionalization opportunities, contact the Career Development Coordinator.
+- The Department offers a regular workshop, geared specifically towards historical research and funding sources appropriate to it, on applying for extramural fellowships and writing successful proposals. - Graduate Division also regularly offers workshops on writing successful proposals, as well as information sessions on applying to specific programs. - For more information about this and other professionalization opportunities, contact the Career Development Coordinator.